openEHR/archie/README.md

 ADL2ConversionResultList resultList = converter.convert(archetypes);
 for(ADL2ConversionResult adl2ConversionResult:resultList.getConversionResults()) {
    if(adl2ConversionResult.getException() == null) {
-       // convertedArchetype is the ADL 2 conversion result.
+       // convertedArchetype is the ADL2 conversion result.
 Additional warning messages in adl2ConversionResult.getLog() Archetype convertedArchetype = adl2ConversionResult.getArchetype();
    }
 }
 ```

-The converted archetypes are now in ADL 2, differential form.
+The converted archetypes are now in ADL2, differential form.
 Note that it's a good idea to run these trough the archetype validator, especially if they are specialized archetypes. tooling for ADL 1.4 specialized archetypes often has limited validations, meaning that they often contain errors.

 In case an archetype has been specialized, you will need to supply both the specialized archetype and its parent to the converter at the same time to allow for conversion to succeed, otherwise there will be an exception in the ADL2ConversionResult.

-In ADL 2, at some nodes node ids are required where they are optional in ADL 1.4.
+In ADL2, at some nodes node ids are required where they are optional in ADL 1.4.
 As a result, the converter needs to generate new id codes.
 This has not yet been standardized.
-This is the reason you cannot yet expect all tools to generate the exact same or even entirely compatible ADL 2 archetypes.
+This is the reason you cannot yet expect all tools to generate the exact same or even entirely compatible ADL2 archetypes.
 So use this tool carefully.

 ### Storing the conversion log for later use

-One use case of this converter is to integrate it in modeling tools, so that modeling can still be ADL 1.4, but the output can be both ADL 1.4 and ADL 2.
+One use case of this converter is to integrate it in modeling tools, so that modeling can still be ADL 1.4, but the output can be both ADL 1.4 and ADL2.
 To ensure the tool generates the exact same node ids even after edits in ADL 1.4, a conversion log is generated that is output as the result of the conversion.
 It can be used as the input for a next conversion of the same archetypes, to ensure the same node ids are generated for the same nodes.
 To do so:

 ```
 ADL2ConversionResultList resultList = converter.convert(archetypes, resultList.getConversionLog());